nestjs/docs.nestjs.com/content/fundamentals/unit-testing.md

 #### End-to-end testing

-When the application grows, it is difficult to manually test a behavior of each API endpoint.
+When the application grows, it is hard to manually test a behavior of each API endpoint.
 The end-to-end tests help us to make sure that everything is working correctly and fits project requirements.
 To perform e2e tests we use the same configuration as in the case of **unit testing**, but additionally, we take advantage of [supertest](https://github.com/visionmedia/supertest) library that allows simulating HTTP requests.

 ```typescript
 @@filename(cats.e2e-spec)